kumaramit-msft/Build2025-LAB347/LabInstructions/Exercise-4.md

 ## Step 1: Create the Agent in the Azure AI Agent Service
 1. In the [Azure Portal](https://portal.azure.com), go to your **Resource group** where all of the pre-created lab resources are located.
 2. In the list of resources, find the resource with type **Azure AI project**.
 Click on that resource.
+The name will be different than what is shown in the following screenshot.

     ![Azure AI Project location in resource group](./images/Exercise-4-aiproject.png)